oblio360/hearthstone-blog/_posts/2015-10-25-welcome-to-hearthstone-guide.md

 **TL;DR:**

 * You need to know the strengths and weaknesses of your deck.
-* Back on these strenghts and weaknesses you need to continually assess your role during the game.
+* Back on these strengths and weaknesses you need to continually assess your role during the game.
 * There are 2 main roles: beatdown (aggressor = aggro) and control (defender).
 * These roles vary from game to game and even from turn to turn.
 * Never go in a game thinking that you will only have 1 role all game long.